TheLux83/100-days-of-code/log.md

 **Thoughts:** It's really frustrating when you have an error and absolutely no idea why this error pops up.
 This is the downside of learning from a book.
 If you don't understand everything that is written, you have a bad time searching for a fix, when one occurs.

+### Day 4: February 08, 2020

+**Today's Progress**: Did the gettings started tutorial for Django.
+Finished part 2 of it.

+**Thoughts:** Since the last frustating moment with Flask, I wanted to give Django a shot to see, if it's easier to use.
+First I was confused of all the files and folders it creates.
+But my reading of the flask book helped a lot to understand what's going on here.
+I will definitely go through the whole tutorial and after that I will choose what framework I'm using for my fire department app.